 Fruit is a botanical term for a specific part of the plant.
 They form from flowers, typically after the flower has been pollinated, and carry the seeds of the plant.
 Fruits that form without pollination will usually be seedless.
 There are different types of fruit, such as berries (like blueberries), drupes (like peaches), aggregate fruits (like raspberries), and multiple fruits (like pineapples).
 The different kinds of fruit are distinguished by differences in their structures or in how they’re formed.
 However, all fruit are formed from the flowers of the plant, making them fairly easy to identify.
 This is good news if you’re dealing with an unfamiliar plant.
 As long as you know that what you’re looking for is a fruit, you have a good idea of which part of the plant to look at.

 Not everything that is a fruit is called a fruit, though.
 Tomatoes, eggplants, avocados, and cucumbers are all fruits.
 In fact, they’re all berries!
-Even though they’re fruits, they are primarily referred to as vegetables.
+But even though they’re fruits, they are primarily referred to as vegetables.
 This is because they aren’t as sweet as other fruits.

 What is a vegetable?